|

 the Swiss Nema.

-We are always interested in acquiring new equipment for the museum.
+We are always interested in acquiring new equipment, documents

 If you have something to offer, please contact us.